ArthurChiao/arthurchiao.github.io/_posts/2017-03-08-ovs-deep-dive-6-internal-port.md

 socket-based (thus kernel stack based), it could be used as virtual NIC, for VM or containers.

-As containers have their own network namespace, we could not connect the vNIC (eth0 in container) of a container to OVS directly.
-The typical way to connect to OVS is through veth pair: create a veth pair and connect one end with container, and the other end with OVS.
+As containers have their own network namespaces, we could not connect container to OVS directly, the latter works in the default namespace.
+The typical way to solve this is to create a veth pair: move one end to container, and the other end attached to OVS.

 <p align="center"><img src="/assets/img/ovs-deep-dive/container_default_connection.png"></p>
 <p align="center">Fig.4.1 Connect to OVS via veth pair</p>

-This is simple and straitforward in concept, but will suffer some performance issues, as a veth pair is added between container and OVS.
+This is simple and straitforward in concept, but will suffer from performance issues.
 Could container be connected to OVS directly?
 The answer is yes!
 We will use `internal port` to accomplish this.